menu

 Demographics

 The people who call Oakley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakley residents report their race to be White, followed by Asian.
-Important ancestries of people in Oakley include English, German, Danish, European, and Dutch.
+Important ancestries of people in Oakley include English, German, Dutch, Italian, and Welsh.

 The most common language spoken in Oakley is English.
 Other important languages spoken here include Spanish and Japanese.